Facebook Tips & Strategies

 Final Thoughts

 Managing reviews on your Facebook Page boils down to proactive reputation management.
-Rather than trying to erase criticism, focus on reporting clear violations, responding to valid feedback with professionalism and getting a system in place to consistently generate new positive reviews from your best customers.
+Rather than trying to erase criticism, focus on reporting clear violations, responding to valid feedback with professionalism, and establishing a system to consistently generate new positive reviews from your best customers.

 Dealing with public comments and messages is a fundamental part of building a brand on social media, going far beyond just handling reviews.
 To make this manageable, we've built our features around real-world needs.
 For example, the unified inbox in Postbase brings every comment and DM from all your connected platforms into one clean feed.
 This prevents you from missing important conversations and allows you to respond quickly and professionally, which is your best tool for managing your online reputation and fostering a strong community.